- About us

 There are a few other winter hazards to be aware of – the salt and grit on the roads can be an irritant to dog’s feet so ensure to wipe their feet when coming back from walks.
 Be very careful of anti-freeze, as the taste can be attractive especially to cats, and can cause severe kidney failure.

 As the central heating comes on and people stop using the flea medications, we always see lots of flea cases over Christmas.
 Remember your Stronghold or Advocate!
 If you are unsure if your pet has fleas then we recommend you do the wet paper test (link to YouTube video).

 Please look out for signs your pet is unwell this Christmas, it is all too easy to overlook mild signs of illness with all the festivities.
 If your pet is unwell over the festive period then don’t be tempted to give them any human medications.
 It is much better to call us and use our emergency service for further advice.

 P.S Looking to give your pet a health boost for Christmas?
-Our VIP Healthcare Plan covers all preventative care from vaccinations, flea and worm treatments to regular health checks and ensures massive savings so you can enjoy the festivities without worrying for your little friend!
+Our VIP Healthcare Plan covers all preventative care from vaccinations, flea and worm treatments and regular health checks.
+It also ensures massive savings so you can enjoy the festivities without worrying about your little friend!

-For more information on our incredible VIP Healthcare Plan, call one of our surgeries and our highly experienced team will answer all your questions and give solution customised to your pet’s needs!
+For more information on our incredible VIP Healthcare Plan, call one of our surgeries and our highly experienced team will answer all of your questions and give solutions customised to your pet’s needs!